SheepCommander/SheepVault/DRIVING LOG.md

 Overall count:
+# Wednesday, April 2nd
+I drove half an hour to Soddam Chicken then home with my dad.
+He recommended I not play music.
 # Tuesday, April Fools
 I drove half an hour home from the music center in my mom's car.
 # Wednesday, March 12th